 There are 5 important markets for the growth of clean hydrogen in Alberta.

-Residential and commercial heating
+Residential and commercial gas utility systems

 Fuel cell electric vehicles (FCEVs) for passenger and freight transport are an emerging market that currently represent a small fraction of global vehicle fleets compared to internal combustion engine vehicles and battery electric vehicles.
-However, FCEV potential is promising and the number of transportation applications is growing.
+The FCEV potential is promising and the number of transportation applications is growing.

-Industrial uses for hydrogen include fossil fuel refining and bitumen upgrading, ammonia and fertilizers, chemicals, and liquid synthetic fuels.
+Industrial uses for hydrogen include fuel refining and bitumen upgrading, ammonia and fertilizers, chemicals, and liquid synthetic fuels.

 About 55% of Alberta’s current hydrogen production is used for heavy oil upgrading, 38% is used for the chemical sector and chemical industry by-products, and 7% for oil refining.